Becoming a Peppol VAN Operator – How Consulting Companies Can Gain New Revenue Potential

 Peppol is the next generation of secure e-document transfer.
 It contains many of the same benefits of transacting with a value-added network, such as security and automated data entry into your accounting system, but without the need to continually add connections as you enter into new agreements with partners.
 This is because Peppol is a connect once, reach all network.

-As seen in the diagram below, all Access Points, which are run by Peppol service providers, are connected.
-This means that no matter the Access Point your business is using, you can connect with any other partner in the world and trade e-invoices, e-orders, e-shipping notes, and more, based on Peppol’s Business Interoperability Standards (BIS).
+All Access Points, which are run by Peppol service providers, are connected.
+This means that no matter the Access Point your business is using, you can connect with any other partner in the world and trade eInvoices, e-orders, e-shipping notes, and more, based on Peppol’s Business Interoperability Standards (BIS).

 Start with Tickstar today